 Archaeus is a concept that was defined by Philippus Aureolus Theophrastus Bombast von Hohenheim, otherwise known as Paracelsus, in the 1500s.
 He described it as the Prima Materia, the first matter of life.

 Rupert Sheldrake, Morphogenetic Fields and Implications for Homeopathy

-A wonderful presentation by esteemed homeopath Doug Brown discussing implications of Rupert Sheldrake's morphic resonance theory and how it might apply to homeopathy.
-Discusses different ways of making products, including 'noetic remedies' as well as aetheric products.
+A wonderful article by esteemed homeopath Doug Brown discussing implications of Rupert Sheldrake's morphic resonance theory and how it might apply to homeopathy.
+Discusses different ways of making products, including 'noetic remedies'.

 A seven part article by Professor Cyril Smith.
 Dr. Smith has a background in Physics - he was a professor in Electrical Engineering at Salford University in the UK.
 He has published extensively on the subject of homeopathy, electrical/chemical hyper-sensitivities and subtle energies more generally.
 In this article, Prof. Smith describes his work with electrically hypersensitive patients, discovers the frequencies that they are over-responding to, relates those frequencies to chemical hypersensitivities, then connects those frequencies to the frequencies of homeopathic remedies.
 While we do not think that frequency is a complete explanation of how homeopathy might work - any more than saying 440 Hz describes the sound a flute makes - it does provide a significant piece of the puzzle.